Oregon Food Bank's Learning Gardens are vibrant gathering spaces, bringing the community together to grow vegetables, relationships and hope.

 Learn more about the partnership.

 Seed to Supper is a comprehensive, five-week beginning gardening course that gives novice, adult gardeners the tools they need to successfully grow a portion of their own food on a limited budget.
+This program is offered in both English and Spanish.

 Dig In! gives community members a chance to help fight hunger by working together to grow wholesome, organic food for distribution to hunger-relief agencies in Multnomah and Washington counties.